awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

 A common Amazon Athena scenario is granting access to users in an account different from the bucket owner so that they can perform queries\.
 In this case, use a bucket policy to grant access\.

 **Note**
- For information about cross\-account access in AWS Glue, see [Granting Cross\-Account Access](https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html) in the *[AWS Glue Developer Guide](https://docs.aws.amazon.com/glue/latest/dg/)*\.
+ For information about cross\-account access in AWS Glue, see [Cross\-account AWS Glue Data Catalog access with Amazon Athena](http://aws.amazon.com/blogs/big-data/cross-account-aws-glue-data-catalog-access-with-amazon-athena/) in the AWS Big Data blog, or [Granting Cross\-Account Access](https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html) in the *[AWS Glue Developer Guide](https://docs.aws.amazon.com/glue/latest/dg/)*\.

-The following example bucket policy, created and applied to bucket `s3://my-athena-data-bucket` by the bucket owner, grants access to all users in account `123456789123`, which is a different account\.
+The following example bucket policy, created and applied to the source data bucket `s3://my-athena-data-bucket` by the bucket owner, grants access to all users in account `123456789123`, which is a different account\.

 ```
 {